jnoynaert/PressureDrop.jl/README.md

 # Example usage

-TODO.
-Add as a notebook!
+TODO: add notebook exmaples

 # Supported correlations

-TODO
+- Beggs and Brill 1973, with Payne correction factors.
+Best for inclined pipe.

-# Notes
+- Hagedorn and Brown 1965, with Griffith and Wallis bubble flow correction.
+Best for high water cuts.

-Note about applicable range of pvt correlations available
+Neither correlation accounts for oil-water phase slip.

 # Performance

 The pressure drop calculations converge quickly enough in most cases that special performance considerations do not need to be taken into account during interactive use.

-For bulk calculations, note that as always with Julia code, the best performance will be achieved by wrapping any calculations in a function, e.g. a `main()` block, to enable proper type inference by the compiler.
+For bulk calculations, note that as always with Julia, the best performance will be achieved by wrapping any calculations in a function, e.g. a `main()` block, to enable proper type inference by the compiler.

 Plotting functions are loaded separately by `import`ing or `using` the integrated `PressurePlots` module, to allow avoiding the startup overhead of the `Gadfly` plotting dependency.